1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/Project  Continuous_Control/README.md

 This environment has been developed using the Unity Machine Learning Agents Toolkit (ML-Agents).
 This open-source Unity plugin allows games and simulations to function as environments for training intelligent agents.
 In this setting, a double-jointed arm can move to specified target locations.
 The agent receives a reward of +0.1 for each step that its hand remains within the goal location.
 Therefore, the agent's objective is to keep its position at the target location for as many time steps as possible.

+## State and action spaces

+The observation space comprises 33 variables representing the arm's position, rotation, velocity, and angular velocities.
+Each action is a vector containing four numbers corresponding to the torque applied to two joints.
+Each entry in the action vector must be a value between -1 and 1.